juancumbeq/platzi-react-with-vite-tailwind/README.md

 };
 ```

-On the card component the `onClick` event is set to every card rendered, setting the react state to `true`.
+In the Card component, the `onClick` event is set for every rendered card, updating the React state to `true`.

 Card: